SEO

 If your mention rate is low

-The brands that start measuring their AI visibility, optimising their content for citability, building community presence, and earning placements in authoritative content today are the ones AI engines default to recommending tomorrow.
+The brands that start measuring their AI visibility, optimizing their content for citability, building community presence, and earning placements in authoritative content today are the ones AI engines default to recommending tomorrow.

 A low mention rate usually points to one of two things.
 Either the AI doesn’t have enough training signal about your brand, or your content doesn’t match the pattern AI platforms draw from when answering your category’s prompts.
 Both are fixable through earned media coverage, structured content that directly answers buyer questions, and third-party mentions that build your brand’s entity footprint.

 Research shows that brand mentions on third-party websites correlate strongly with ranking better in AI search.
-Those off-page mentions don’t need to include links to be useful for AI visibility.
+Those off-page mentions don’t need to include links to be useful for LLM visibility.

 If sentiment is off